 Blue Point Observe a red point transform into a blue point by way of a mystery transformation.
-Write about that transformation verbally, develop their intuition about the transformation, before then writing it algebraically.
+Write about that transformation Reflection Coordinates Two problems both require students to graph a two-dimensional figure's reflection and identify the new coordinates.